LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 or "." directory entries.

 Each of the values returned by these methods can be used in query expressions or in `iterate`.
-A dir object itself can be utilized in a query expression or iterate.
+A dir object itself can be used in a query expression or iterate.
 In this case, the behavior will be the same as with the `dir->eachPath` method, described below.

 .. member:: dir->eachPath()
 .. member:: dir->eachFilePath()